heri-purnawan/heri-purnawan.github.io/_news/announcement_1.md

 related_posts: false
 ---

-We have submitted our paper to the Mathematical Modelling and Control, published by the American Institute of Mathematical Science (AIMS) press.
+We have submitted our paper to the Mathematical Modelling and Control, published by the American Institute of Mathematical Sciences (AIMS) press.